 Legionnaires’ Outbreaks Up 450%, CDC Study Finds

-June 16, 2017 – A new study from the Centers for Disease Control and Prevention has found that there are currently about 6,000 new diagnoses of Legionnaires’ each year in the U.S., and that rates of the disease are up a staggering 450% since 2002.
-The researchers cautioned that a portion of the observed increase is likely due to advanced diagnostic techniques and monitoring by hospitals.
+CDC found that there are currently about 6,000 new diagnoses of Legionnaires’ annually in the U.S., and that rates of the disease are up a staggering 450% since 2002.
+The study’s authors cautioned that a percentage of the increase is likely due to advanced diagnostic techniques and monitoring by hospitals.

-June 15, 2017 – The Duval County Health Department has confirmed a case of Legionnaires’ disease at a senior living center in Florida.
-The case was reported at Watercrest Senior Living on San Jose Boulevard in Jacksonville, according to ClickOrlando.
+The Duval County Health Department has confirmed a case of Legionnaires’ disease at a senior living center in Jacksonville, Florida.

-June 13, 2017 – Two LA Fitness health clubs in Florida are being investigated following reports of at least 4 customers developing Legionnaires’ disease after exercising at the gyms.
+Two LA Fitness health clubs in Florida are being investigated following reports of at least 4 customers developing Legionnaires’ disease after exercising at the gyms.
 Two of the cases are linked to the LA Fitness club in MetroWest at 4792 Kirkman Road, Florida, and the other 2 were reported at 12700 S. Orange Blossom Trail, according to the Orlando Sentinel .

 2 Sickened with Legionnaires’ Disease at Las Vegas Hotel

-June 12, 2017 – Two recent guests at the Rio All Suite Hotel and Casino have been diagnosed with Legionnaires’ disease, according to CNN .
+Two recent guests at the Rio All Suite Hotel and Casino have been diagnosed with Legionnaires’ disease, according to CNN .
 The Rio is disinfecting the system with chlorine and has relocated guests to rooms serviced by different water systems; guests who stayed at the hotel more than 2 weeks ago and have not developed symptoms are not at risk for the disease.